terlanusubov/contact/README.md

 ## Contact.MVC
 Contact MVC consume data from Contact.API .
 As Authorization Contact.MVC sends token from header which key is Authorization.
+- [Account/Login]
+- [Account/Register]
+- [Contact/List]
+- [Contact/Delete]

+## Classic.ASP

+ Classic ASP part is very simple.
+There are some functionalites there which are edit and create contact.
+I have used VB and JS script (most of VBSscript).
+ - [add-contact.asp]
+ - [edit-contact.asp]
+## Sharing Session

+API has JWT authentication.
+When User tries to login to the system , API response to user via cookie .
+I host jwt token in cookie with SameSiteMode NONE and same domain path with other projects (Classic asp and ASP.NET Core MVC).
+That's why Classic asp can get token from cookie and we can store our claims in JWT token.
+Classic asp can parse and get all claims which it need.

+## Delpoyment

+Azure App services with Github Actions implementation.
+Main branch listen to API (has yml file for API)
+MVC branch listen to MVC (has yml file for MVC) Classic asp hosted in Azure app services also, but deployed with FTP.

 ## Error Codes